Skip to main content

 Browse the catalog

-const skus = await sdk.getSkuList({
+const result = await sdk.getSkuList(

-console.log(skus[0]); // { id, chipiName, fixedAmount, currency, carrierName, ... }
+console.log(result.data[0]); // { id, name, fixedAmount, carrierName, ... }

-skuId: chosenSku.id, // from getSkuList above
+skuId: chosenSku.id,

 chain: "STARKNET",